 theme (ThemeLayerValue)primalSpace (ref. to PrimalSpaceLayer)

 The semanticExtension property is a Boolean that indicates whether there is Extension module with additional semantic information associated to the PrimalSpaceLayer.
 The IndoorGML 2.0 Standard only specifies the Navigation extension module (see Section 8.5).
 The use of a Boolean is considered enough to indicate the presence of the Navigation extension.
 However, this is expected to evolve in the future (into a codeList).
-The theme attribute determines what type of representation of the model can be expected in the corresponding layer (e.g topographic).
-It comes in the form of a code list which tells whether the layer is of type Physical, Virtual, Tags or Unknown.
+The theme property determines what type of representation of the model can be expected in the corresponding layer (e.g topographic).
+The theme property comes in the form of a code list which tells whether the layer is of type Physical, Virtual, Tags or Unknown.

-A Physical layer is a layer that describes the indoor space on the basis of its physical constraints (e.g. the topographic cellular space in Figure 12).
+A Physical layer is a layer that describes the indoor space on the basis of its physical constraints (e.g. the topographic cellular space in Figure 12) (Nagel et al. 2010).
 It is the most common type of layer for applications such as indoor navigation, where the physical elements highly constrain the use of the space.
 Similarly, a layer is qualified as Virtual when its description of the space relies exclusively on virtual, or a combination of physical and virtual extents.
 For example, the case for functional spaces that can represent spaces necessary for some indoor objects to operate or to be used properly (Diakité, 2018).
 This is also the case for sensor spaces such as the WiFi spaces represented in Figure 12.
 Finally, the Tags type is useful for describing layers that use symbols or tags to represent the cellular space.
 The Tags type is a useful representation when the real geometry of the CellSpaces of a given layer are not relevant for a given application.
 PoI are often represented in a separate layer with their locations only (e.g., in Dual Space).
 Finally, any layer the does not fall in those previous categories will take the Unknown type.